keithjgrant/Taming-CSS/Crawling/chapter2.md

 ### Real-world Example

-Let's put this to use.
+Let's put all this to use.
 Here are some styles for button:

 ```css
 .button {